upsidedown8/scrabble/README.md

 The server: runs on a seperate machine and persists user/game data, manages multiplayer games etc. Serves as a trustworthy party to ensure that every move played is legal.
 Provides the static build files for the client.
-An sqlite3 database is used (with [sqlx](https://crates.io/crates/sqlx)), to store user and game data.
+A PostgreSQL database is used (with [sqlx](https://crates.io/crates/sqlx)), to store user and game data.
 A REST API is provided with [Warp](https://crates.io/crates/warp) using the types from the `api`